 How to Thrive This Summer as a Mom

 Let go of expectations.

-Instead of holding onto my expectations, which in all honesty, are usually pretty unrealistic, I am trying a different route.
+Instead of holding onto your expectations, try a different route.
 Ask yourself, what would an ideal summer day look like?
 Be realistic and write it down.

 - What time would you want to wake up?